mappingsa/macrivertrails/README.md

 To Build
 --------
 The Middleman configuration will look for an environment variable MIDDLEMAN_BUILD_TARGET.
-This can currently have three different values, each of which corresponds to a different build of rivertrails.
+This can currently have 5 different values, each of which corresponds to a different build of rivertrails.

 debug - For testing locally with a desktop browser.
 All assets (JS/CSS) are un-minified.